 Some suggestions were not so simple, yet could still be very effective.
 Several plans were discussed to calm traffic on Connolly Parkway and the Waite-Mather-King-Belmont area.
 Building a rotary was discussed, but the area was too small.

-The Connecticut Auto Accident Attorneys with Carter Mario Injury Lawyers believe the engineering of streets can help alleviate traffic dangers.
-If you have been involved in an auto accident no fault of your own, contact an experienced attorney today to help answer any questions you have regarding your case.
+The Connecticut Auto Accident Attorneys with Carter Mario Law Firm believe the engineering of streets can help alleviate traffic dangers.
+If you have been involved in an auto accident at no fault of your own, contact an experienced attorney today to help answer any questions you have regarding your case.